Baptism

 Adults

-The Rite of Christian Initiation for Adults (RCIA) is a process through which interested adults become members of the Catholic Church.
-If you are un-baptized or baptized in another faith and would like to learn more about the teachings of the Catholic Church, please call the Parish Office to find out more about the RCIA process.
+The Order of Christian Initiation for Adults (OCIA) is a process through which interested adults become members of the Catholic Church.
+If you are un-baptized or baptized in another faith and would like to learn more about the teachings of the Catholic Church, please call the Parish Office to find out more about the OCIA process.